 Today we want to share a Guest Post by Nikola Djordjevic, MD.
 Dr. Djordjevic provides information for those who choose a Gluten-Free life.
-Trends show that a lot of people are trying to live gluten-free.
+Trends show that a lot of people are trying to live without Gluten.
 And, as in any diet, it is important to take nutritional facts into consideration.
 Be sure to see Dr. Nikola’s Infographic for additional information.
 Use the information personally, or share his helpful advice with family and friends.
 Please see Nikola’s Bio below.

 The Latest Trends in Gluten-Free Baking

 Recent research published in the Research and Markets stated that the gluten-free food industry accounted for a volume of 465.7 kilotons in 2017 and this is only going to increase.
-This increase in the production of gluten-free products is due to the increased awareness of personal health effects associated with healthy eating.
+This increase in the production of these products is due to the increased awareness of personal health effects associated with healthy eating.

 Originally, gluten-free foods were a necessity for people suffering from celiac disease, but now it has turned into a general nutritional trend.
-The detailed infographic on living a gluten-free life, gives a timely update of everything to do with gluten-free nutrition and how to keep up with trends in this industry.
+The detailed infographic on living a gluten-free life, gives a timely update of everything to do with nutrition and how to keep up with trends in this industry.

 New and imaginative alternatives to gluten-containing products are on the increase.
 With the appropriate technology, special recipes are being developed to enable baking of gluten-free foods.
 This will provide value-added products to celiac patients as well as those affected with a milder intolerance to the protein.

 Food intolerance has become a major public health concern.
 It has become equally important to watch for effective ways of preventing such conditions.
 Incidences of celiac disease and other reactions related to food allergies especially gluten are on the rise.
 Gluten intolerance can affect people of any age, gender, and race; hence why most people are becoming more aware of their dietary intake.